biaqwe/StarCheck/README.md

   - allows the user to switch between light and dark mode
 - Signup:
   - displays an error message if a user with the entered username or email already exists
-  - displays an error message if the passowrd field and the confirm password field don't match
+  - displays an error message if the password field and the confirm password field don't match
+  - displays an error message if the password isn't at least 8 characters long
   - upon successful signup takes the user to the login page
   - allows the user to switch between light and dark mode
 - Tasks: